 You can check if your Android phone has full NFC capability by looking for the model in www.nfcworld.com/nfc-phones-list/.
 You can also check your phone’s settings to determine this.

 The information you enter is written onto your MediRead bracelet using the app.
 Thereafter, it is held physically on the bracelet.
-There is no website, remote database or cloud server involved.
+There is no website, remote database or other third-party involved.

 MediRead uses NFC (Near-Field Communication) technology.
 The bracelet is a ‘passive’ device that is only activated when close to an electromagnetic field such as that around a smartphone.
 When your smartphone is brought to within 2-4 cms of the bracelet face, it is activated and the phone and bracelet can communicate, enabling transfer of information to-and-fro.
 You enter information, write it onto the bracelet and read/update it, all using the app.